 Who Are the Most Important Nuclear Physicists in History?

-Some of the most important scientists in the field of nuclear physics are mentioned below:
+Below are some of the most important scientists in the field of nuclear physics:

 - Ernest Rutherford (1871-1937): Considered one of the fathers of nuclear physics, Rutherford performed key experiments that led to the discovery of the atomic nucleus and proposed the planetary model of the atom.

-- Marie Curie (1867-1934): A pioneer in the field of radioactivity, Curie was the first woman to receive a Nobel Prize and the only person to receive two Nobels in different disciplines (Physics and Chemistry).
-Her research on radioactivity and the discovery of the elements radium and polonium laid the foundations of nuclear physics and nuclear medicine.
+- Marie Curie (1867-1934): A pioneer in the field of radioactivity, Curie was the first woman to receive a Nobel Prize and the only person to receive two Nobel Prizes in different disciplines (Physics and Chemistry).
+Her research into radioactivity and the discovery of the elements radium and polonium laid the foundations for nuclear physics and nuclear medicine.

 - Enrico Fermi (1901-1954): Italian physicist known for his contributions to quantum theory and nuclear physics.
 Fermi carried out pioneering experiments in nuclear fission and led the first controlled nuclear reactor in Chicago.